-ENGINE-GENERATOR types of e an engine-driven generator.
-The program does not distinguish between engines, but diesels may perform differently than natural-gas engines, etc. e, you should confirm that the default performance data is representative ngine.
+ENGINE-GENERATOR specifies an engine-driven generator.
+The program does not distinguish between types of engines, but diesels may perform differently than natural-gas engines, etc. Therefore, you should confirm that the default performance data is representative of your engine.

 GAS-TURBINE-GENERATOR specifies a gas-turbine generator.

 STEAM-TURBINE-GENERATOR. specifies a steam-turbine generator.

-PV-ARRAY 1 a direct-current to alternating-current inverter, supplied with DC power r more PV-MODULEs.
-See the section describing this component for prmation.
+PV-ARRAY specifies a direct-current to alternating-current inverter, supplied with DC power via one or more PV-MODULEs.
+See the section describing this component for more information.